This tutorial demonstrates how to create a shape with drawing tools in Excel and Google Sheets.

 Add the Draw Tab to the Ribbon

-3. Under Customize the Ribbon, check the box next to Draw and click on OK.
+- Under Customize the Ribbon, check the box next to Draw and click OK.

-Now the Draw tab appears in the Ribbon.
+Now you can see the Draw tab in the Ribbon.

-In the Drawing Tools group, you will find two types of drawing textures: pens (two options) and highlighters.
-To draw a shape using them, just click on the one you want to use and start drawing.
+In the Drawing Tools group, there are a few drawing textures: two colors of pens and a highlighter.
+Click on the one you want to use and start drawing.

-If you want to change the color or the thickness of the line, just click on the arrow in the right, bottom corner of the pen icon.
-When you select your preference, click away from the menu to continue drawing.
+If you want to change the color or the thickness of the line, just click on the arrow in the bottom-right corner of the pen icon.
+When you set your preferences, click away from the menu to continue drawing.

 You can draw shapes by hand, then use the Ink to Shape tool to make them perfect.